Kellogg Engineers Change at SpaceX

 Kellogg wouldn’t have it any other way.
 In a given week, he may be field-testing in central Texas, trying to solve an engineering problem in Los Angeles, or spending time back home.
 Kellogg is a homegrown success, attending Gonzaga Prep and following a path to Gonzaga.
 He remains connected to both Jesuit institutions, giving back to the schools and their students.

-During a recent vacation with family at the lake, Kellogg spent a large balance of his time in the Manufacturing Technology Center (MTC) on the Gonzaga campus that was his second home during college.
+During a recent vacation with family at the lake, Kellogg spent a large balance of his time in the mechanical engineering lab on the Gonzaga campus that was his second home during college.
 Kellogg helped current students to learn machining techniques, navigate complex software applications, or apply industry-tested insights to engineering problems.
 Kellogg also made time speak with students at G-Prep, in hopes of inspiring the next generation.
 All of it clearly emanates from the core of Kellogg’s heart.

 “When I came to Gonzaga, the tagline was ‘Be Inspired,’ ” he says.
 “That core was great because if you can be inspired by what you’re doing, it’s so much easier to learn it, to do it, to push through it.
 So, when I come back, there are generally two things I’m trying to do: get the students excited and to push them beyond what they’re doing.”

 Kellogg is merely paying forward what he learned firsthand from fellow Gonzaga alums who came back to mentor him.
 Beau Grillo, manufacturing support engineer in the Engineering lab, says Kellogg was part of a group of students who tried to improve the school during their time.
 They developed new lab processes and worked on a plan to acquire proper equipment.